 One for the keen baker, this model took up the most space in our kitchen, but does come with a couple of extra handy gadgets.

 Firstly the stand allows you to get creative with mini-baguettes or rolls instead of your standard loaf, while the detachable scales fit neatly on top and allow for extra precision.
 There’s a recipe book included if you’re looking for guidance and an automatic dispenser for a more experimental loaf – we tried sundried tomatoes which worked a treat.
 There are 12 preset programmes to choose from including an ultra-quick setting – a 700g loaf will cook in 1 hour and 28 minutes.
 Or if you have longer, there’s the option of a creating a larger 1kg loaf.

-Sage the Custom Loaf: £249.95, John Lewis
+Sage the custom loaf: £196, John Lewis & Partners

 This clever little machine can make 500g, 750g, 1kg and 1.25kg loaves – the widest choice from any of the machines we put to the test.
 The large LCD interface was easy to use, with a turn-dial to make your selection with.
 Like some of the other premium models, this comes with a chute for adding extra ingredients in at the most appropriate time.
 There is also the widest variety of crust settings – with light-to-crunchy available.
 We were very happy with our simple loaf and the kneading paddle didn’t get stuck once.

 This basic bread-maker has the ability to make either a 700g or 1kg loaf with a choice of light, medium or dark crusts.
 There are 15 pre-set programmes, including gluten-free but unfortunately no recipe booklet.
 Instead it suggests using a bread mix, which felt like cheating but did result in a beautifully golden loaf without any fuss With a soft middle and chewy crust, the bread slid out of the non-stick pan easily and the large buttons were easy to understand and programme.

 IndyBest product reviews are unbiased, independent advice you can trust.
 On some occasions, we earn revenue if you click the links and buy the products, but we never allow this to bias our coverage.
 The reviews are compiled through a mix of expert opinion and real-world testing.